hashicorp/serf/website/source/intro/getting-started/install.html.markdown

 usage: serf [--version] [--help] <command> [<args>]

 Available commands are:
     agent          Runs a Serf agent
-    event      Send a custom event through the Serf cluster join       Tell Serf agent to join cluster members    Lists the members of a Serf cluster monitor    Stream logs from a Serf agent version    Prints the Serf version
+    event          Send a custom event through the Serf cluster force-leave    Forces a member of the cluster to enter the "left" state join           Tell Serf agent to join cluster keygen         Generates a new encryption key
+    leave          Gracefully leaves the Serf cluster and shuts down members        Lists the members of a Serf cluster monitor        Stream logs from a Serf agent version        Prints the Serf version
 ```

 If you get an error that `serf` could not be found, then your PATH